List of United States presidential assassination attempts and plots: Zachary Taylor

-On July 9, 1850, President Zachary Taylor died from an illness that was diagnosed as cholera morbus.
+On July 9, 1850, President Zachary Taylor died from an illness that was diagnosed as cholera morbus, which allegedly came after eating cherries and milk at a 4th of July celebration.
 Almost immediately after his death, rumors began to circulate that Taylor was poisoned by pro-slavery Southerners, and similar theories have persisted into the 21st century.
-In 1991 a neutron activation analysis conducted on samples of Taylor's remains found no evidence of poisonings due to insufficient levels of arsenic.
-Political scientist Michael Parenti questions the traditional explanation for Taylor's death.
-Relying on interviews and reports by forensic pathologists, he argues that the procedure used to test for arsenic poisoning was fundamentally flawed.
+In 1991, a neutron activation analysis conducted on samples of Taylor's remains found no evidence of poisonings due to insufficient levels of arsenic.

 Warren G. Harding

 In June 1923, President Warren G. Harding set out on a cross-country Voyage of Understanding, planning to meet with citizens and explain his policies.
 During this trip, he became the first president to visit Alaska, which was then a U.S. territory.
 Rumors of corruption in the Harding administration were beginning to circulate in Washington, D.C., by 1923, and Harding was profoundly shocked by a long message he received while in Alaska, apparently detailing illegal activities by his own cabinet that were allegedly unknown to him.
 At the end of July, while traveling south from Alaska through British Columbia, he developed what was thought to be a severe case of food poisoning.
-He gave the final speech of his life to a large crowd at the University of Washington Stadium (now Husky Stadium) at the University of Washington campus in Seattle, Washington.
+He gave his last speech to a large crowd at the University of Washington Stadium (now Husky Stadium) at the University of Washington campus in Seattle, Washington.
 A scheduled speech in Portland, Oregon, was canceled.
 The president's train proceeded south to San Francisco.
 Upon arriving at the Palace Hotel, he developed pneumonia.
 Harding died in his hotel room of either a heart attack or a stroke at 7:35 PM on August 2, 1923.
 The formal announcement, printed in The New York Times of that day, stated: "A stroke of apoplexy was the cause of death."
 He had been ill exactly one week.

 Naval physicians surmised that Harding had suffered a heart attack.
 The Hardings' personal medical advisor, homeopath and Surgeon General Charles E. Sawyer, disagreed with the diagnosis.
-His wife, Florence Harding, refused permission for an autopsy, which soon led to speculation that the president had been the victim of a plot, possibly carried out by his wife, as Harding apparently had been unfaithful to the first lady.
-Gaston B. Means, an amateur historian and gadfly, noted in his book The Strange Death of President Harding (1930) that the circumstances surrounding his death led to suspicions that he had been poisoned.
+His wife Florence Harding refused permission for an autopsy, which soon led to speculation that he had been the victim of a plot, possibly carried out by Florence, as he apparently had been unfaithful to her.
+Gaston Means, an amateur historian and gadfly, noted in his book The Strange Death of President Harding (1930) that the circumstances surrounding his death led to suspicions that he had been poisoned.
 A number of individuals attached to him, both personally and politically, would have welcomed Harding's death, as they would have been disgraced in association by Means' assertion of Harding's "imminent impeachment".